SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 ### Features

-Applications of the type **feature** are built-in applications which are not represented by an explicit artifact (microservice or web application).
+Features are applications which are built-in and not represented by an explicit artifact (like microservices or web applications).

 In the **Features** tab, you will find a list of all features subscribed in your tenant.
 In an {{< enterprise-tenant >}}, the following features are available by default: